adamranieri/2301-ReactNative/SQL/database_normalization.md

 - A functional dependency (FD) is a relationship between two attributes, typically between the PK and other non-key attributes within a table.
 For any relation R, attribute Y is functionally dependent on attribute X (usually the PK), if for every valid instance of X, that value of X uniquely determines the value of Y
     - X -> Y
 - For example, a student id determines student name, age, birthday
-- But, a student id wouldn't determine class id (because student could be taking different classes)
+- But, a student id wouldn't determine class id (because student could be taking multiple classes)

 ### First Normal Form
 - A single cell in the database must only hold one value
     - atomic - can't break it down into any more meaningful data
     - ex: storing an array is non-atomic because it could be broken down
+    - We could argue storing date isn't atomic because it could be broken into month, day, year
 - All databases we have created are in 1NF because SQL does not allow you to have many values in a single cell

 - This table is in 1NF because there are not multi-valued cells: